How We Built a BizBuySell Scraping Pipeline That Tracks Thousands of Listings Daily

 Results

-The platform now monitors thousands of listings daily across the client's target markets and industries.
+The platform monitors thousands of listings daily across the client's target markets.
 Analysts receive alerts within five minutes of a qualifying listing appearing.
 Manual research time dropped by approximately 40 hours per week.

 The full case study is on our work page, including the ML scoring layer that identifies undervalued listings and the dashboard that replaced the spreadsheet workflow.